-Larger planting stock (min 25 Litre) is used for feature and marker plantings at the rest area and major intersections at not less than one tree/9m2.
-As elsewhere, the feature planting is of diagnostic tree species, except at the rest area where Hoop Pines (75 Litre stock) and Cabbage Tree Palms are used (refer to section F.1) and at the widened cut where new microclimatic conditions favour the planting of endemic rainforest trees.
+Larger planting stock (min.
+25 Litre) is used for feature and marker plantings at the rest area and major intersections at not less than one tree per nine square metres.
+As elsewhere, the feature planting is of diagnostic tree species, except at the rest area and at the widened cut where new microclimatic conditions favour the planting of endemic rainforest trees.